KiltedCode/khandaria-campaign/sessions/2021/2021-12-02-fresh-faces-in-the-city.md

 questions in zone of truth to be sure not shapeshifter
 talks about power but was not in the palace
 would love to have him fight and help as high level warrior after asking about what magic he has
-token for inn, but direct away from where `Cedric` will be
+token for inn, but direct away from where `Caedric` will be

 Back to Cat's character (`Lucy`)
 going around listening, sees people kicked off university grassy areas trying to set up tents